textadventures/quest/docs/independent_npcs.md

 return (true)
 ```

-This is `NpcWait` (NPC will wait until the given object is present if it is the player or an NPC, the object is unlocked if it has "locked" attribute, or trhe object in held by the NPC otherwise):
+This is `NpcWait`.
+The NPC will wait until the given object is present if it is the player or an NPC, the object is unlocked if it has "locked" attribute, or the object in held by the NPC otherwise):

 ```
 if (obj = game.pov or HasScript(obj, "takeaturn")) {